2015-10-02

 Self-Driving Cars Could Destroy Fine-Based City Government.
 What’s the Downside?

 S. Shackford, July 15 “One of the propelling concepts behind self-driving cars isn’t just innovation for the sake of innovation, leading us to our sci-fi Jetsons future.
 If successfully implemented, it will make ground travel safer, …Local governments have become increasingly dependent on human screw-ups as a way to raise money.
 Speeding tickets.
 DUI citations.
 Parking violations.
 Those are all big money-makers for municipalities that could very well go away under a regime of self-driving cars….On top of that, if the theory that self-driving cars will lead people to own fewer cars holds up, revenue from registration fees will drop as well….
 Read more Hmmm… No downside here!
 These have to be one of the most regressive tax systems, just behind lotteries and gambling.
-Governments deserve it, but will save because they will need way police police who now waste way too much of their time enforcing traffic laws.
+Governments deserve it, but will save because they will need way fewer police who now waste way too much of their time enforcing traffic laws.
 Police have much better things to do.
 Wins all around; No Downside!
 Alain

 July 31, 2015

-Lipinski Continues Efforts to Keep Cars and Other Transportation Safe from Cyber Attacksin
+Lipinski Continues Efforts to Keep Cars and Other Transportation Safe from Cyber Attacks in Wake of Fiat Chrysler Recall

 July 28 “…These vulnerabilities pose great risks and the federal government must do more to help protect Americans from these risks.”

 Late last year, the Cybersecurity Enhancement Act, originally introduced by Congressmen Lipinski, was signed into law.
-The Act increases the security of federal networks and information systems, improves the transfer of cybersecurity technologies to the marketplace, trains a cybersecurity workforce, and coordinates and prioritizes federal cybersecurity research and development efforts. “ Read more Hmmm…
+The Act increases the security of federal networks and information systems, improves the transfer of cybersecurity technologies to the marketplace, trains a cybersecurity workforce, and coordinates and prioritizes federal cybersecurity research and development efforts.
+Read more Hmmm… Besides protecting we must also prosecute.
+There has to be bad consequences and not notoriety to those that do the nasty deed.
+Alain

 July 27, 2015